mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 If the user is under 18 it must provide the [content categories for under 18](./content-categories-for-18-under/).

+### Attach Media Server

+Once a profile is setup the user can oAuth to a media server where media servers are attached to their account.

+### Attach Live Media Servers

+Once a profile is setup the user can oAuth to attach to live media servers where they are attached to the account.

-#### Content Provider Content Uploading
+#### Media Content Profile

-Once Content Provider Profile has been approved, they can upload content to the service.
+Once Content Provider Profile has been approved, and the media servers are attached they can upload content to the service.
+Where a media content profile is created.

-The following requirements are needed:
+The following requirements are needed when uploading content:

 1. Content Type Details
 2. Age Requirement
 3. Content Categories
 4. AI/Computer Generated (shown for at frame level)
+5. Media Server(s) to store on
+6. Public or Secure Content

 When content is uploaded a transaction fee is applied to the content provider based on the category pricing table.